rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **How tight to the paper should I level the build plate?**

-If you are using the recommended paper method, the paper should be tight enough to pull out with even resistance but not push back in.
+When using the recommended paper method, the paper should be tight enough to pull out with even resistance but not push back in.
 Remember that the build plate must grip the paper evenly.

 **Remember** that as you tighten the front and side securing screws, it can move the plate by a tiny fraction - when tightening the bolts, always keep a hand gently pressing the build plate down and level.
 When done, if you will find that you cannot pull the paper without tearing, you should raise / backoff the build plate level by 0.1mm (100um) until the plate is gripping the paper with even resistance and that you can pull but not push it back.
 This usually requires just one raising of 0.1mm.
 Lastly, whether you had to raise the plate or not, set Z=0.